-I am very excited to bring 31+ years of experience in high quality, teamwork-based veterinary care to share with my clients (previous and new) for excellence in quality of life of our beloved furry or feathered family members, our pets.
-My current pets include one (1) rescued Doberman pinscher, and two (2) rescued Greyhounds (through Monica’s Heart Greyhound Adoption).
-I've shared my life previously with other Dobermans, collies, loving mutts, horses, rabbits, chinchillas, guinea pigs, rats, and mice, as well as Blue-Fronted Amazons, cockatiels, Senegals, and zebra finches.
+I am very excited to bring 35+ years of experience in high quality, teamwork-based veterinary care to share with my clients (previous and new) for excellence in quality of life of our beloved furry or feathered family members, our pets.
+My current pets include two (2) rehomed Greyhounds (through Monica's Heart Greyhound Adoption) and two (2) rescued Galgos (Spanish Greyhounds) from SAGE (Save A Galgo Espanol).
+I've shared my life previously with Dobermans, collies, loving mutts, horses, rabbits, chinchillas, guinea pigs, rats, and mice, as well as Blue-Fronted Amazon parrots, cockatiels, Senegal parrot, and zebra finches.

 Through extensive additional training and consistent Continuing Education, I bring to you advanced skills in surgery, medicine, preventative care, physical rehabilitation (like human physical therapy), veterinary hospice (end-of-life care with focus on quality of life), and ophthalmology for dogs, cats, birds, and exotic animals (e.g., rodents, rabbits, ferrets, etc.).
 If I know that a nearby specialist can do a better job for your pet's care, I will refer you to get that expertise.